BonnyAD9/raplay/README.md

 # raplay
 Library for playing audio.

-The library is very new and not much tested.
+The library is not tested systematically, but I have been using daily in my music player for years and I'm not aware of any unexpected problems.

 ## Features
 - Play(Resume)/Pause